-In his two-volumes monograph [6] (published in English in 1974, but collecting results which span over almost five decades) Bruno de Finetti couples the mathematical presentation of the calculus of probability, with an unprecedented analysis of its foundations.
-His main contribution in this respect is the subjectivist interpretation.

-While formally unquestionable, Kolmogorov's axiomatic characterization of probability functions fails to give us any particular insight as to the meaning of probability, which is just defined as anything satisfying the axioms.
+In his two-volumes monograph [8] (published in English in 1974, but collecting results which span over almost five decades) Bruno de Finetti couples the mathematical presentation of the calculus of probability, with an unprecedented analysis of its foundations, culminating in a cohesive presentation of his subjectivist interpretation.
+While formally unquestionable, Kolmogorov's axiomatic characterization of probability functions fails to give us particular insights as to the meaning of probability, which is just defined as anything satisfying the axioms.
 This failure is particularly relevant when it comes to discussing the practical importance of probabilistic judgments from statistics, to decision theory, to everyday life, since they all involve the assessment of one's own uncertainty.
 Bridging the gap between the 'everyday use' of the concept of probability and its mathematical properties is one of the explicit aims of de Finetti's work.
-As it turns out, this kind of concern is fundamental when evaluating competing proposals for representing and measuring uncertainty.
+This is why, among the many frameworks which have been proposed to characterize subjective probability, which include among others [37, 14], we choose to focus here on Finetti's.

 The key intuition in de Finetti's operational definition of probability consists in viewing probability as a price.
 Specifically, the probability that an agent assigns to an event φ corresponds to the price $\alpha = P(\phi)$ that she would be willing to pay in order to secure the right to receive 1 if φ occurs and nothing otherwise (hence suffering a net loss of α).
 Probability-as-price then, can be claimed to be a natural measure of the agent's first order uncertainty about φ .
-The formalization of the betting scheme, which we shall describe precisely in this Section, constitutes a crucial step in proving this claim (see Theorem 1.1 below.)
+The formalization of the betting scheme, which we shall describe precisely in this Section, constitutes a crucial step in proving this claim (see Theorem 1.1 below).

 De Finetti's betting scheme provides both an operational definition of probability as price and a direct way of defining the logical constraint that an agent's beliefs should satisfy in order to avoid manifestly irrational behaviour.
 The idea is as follows.
 Suppose that you are willing to place bets in such a way that you are led to loose no matter what the outcome of the relevant events will turn out to be.
 Under the assumption that your betting dispositions reflect your subjective beliefs2, your willingness to face sure loss is a clear indication of the inconsistency of your beliefs and hence, arguably, of your irrationality.
-The essence of de Finetti's proof (a result which had already been stated by Ramsey in 1926) is that the necessary and sufficient conditions for your degrees of belief not to be inconsistent are normality, finite additivity and non-negativity (see Theorem 1.1 below for a rigorous statement).
-The betting scheme and the corresponding criterion of coherence (or consistency) constitute the core conceptual machinery of subjective probability and, as such, lie at the heart of our probabilistic model of uncertain (first and second order) reasoning.
+The essence of de Finetti's proof (a result which had already been stated by Ramsey [35]) is that the necessary and sufficient conditions for your degrees of belief not to be inconsistent are normality, finite additivity and non-negativity (see Theorem 1.1 below for a rigorous statement).

+The betting scheme and the corresponding criterion of coherence (or consistency) therefore constitute the core conceptual machinery of subjective probability and, as such, lie at the heart of our probabilistic model of uncertain (first and second order) reasoning.
+We interpret the formal results of this paper as showing that the conceptual machinery devised by de Finetti for modelling first order uncertainty can be extended to construct mathematical models of more sophisticated notions of uncertainty, which nonetheless rest on the very same epistemological grounds.